h2non/hu/README.md

 ## About

-**hu** is a tiny functional utility helper library which provides the most common and missing functions that are required in any JavaScript project
+**hu** is a functional utility helper library which provides common and missing functions that are required in any JavaScript application

-Instead of Underscore, Lodash or Sugar.js, hu only provides a reduced set of the most common functions, keeping it as a lightweight and tiny library designed to be easy to embed as part of an application, library or framework
+Instead of Underscore, Lodash or Sugar.js, hu only provides a reduced set of the most common functions, keeping it as a lightweight and tiny library which can be easily embeded as a part of an application, library or framework without making noise

+hu is a just-for-fun experimental project.
 It's pronuncied `ji-u`

+### Motivation

+Functional programming tendency has grown (again) in the latest years.
+This paradigm, instead of others more totalitary, extended and adopted paradigms like object-oriented forces a radical re-thinking in the way we design and implement software

+Functional programming thinking and conversion is not easy to apply, but it's really attractive and funny paradigm, which assist to solve the same problems in a more natural, theorical and conceptually clean and efficient way

-## Rationale
+### Rationale

+A good aproach to learn and apply functional programming principles is creating a functional-like helper library, why not?

 hu was created to define an real scenario to do funny experiments with some pure functional programming principles

 It's completely written in [Wisp][wisp], a homoiconic Clojure-like language which compiles into plain JavaScript that supports s-expressions and macros, allowing to extend the compiler features with own user code

-Some of the ambitious implementation goals are:
+Some of the ambitious and funny implementation goals are:

-- First-class functions
+- Assume it's a first-class functions only language
 - Pure functions and high-order functions
 - Unmutability (when it's possible)
 - Avoid assignment, remove side-effects (when it's possible)
 - Use recursion instead of loops
+- Tend to functional composition
 - Tend to continuation-passing style
 - Exploit subroutines (like tail recursion call)
-- Exploit memoization (currying, partial) and caching
+- Exploit memoization (currying, partial, caching...)
 - Exploit combinators

 ## Features